SteveBarnett/Speaker-Workshop/deck.md

 ## The abstract

-^ Fancy way of saying the blurb
+^ The abstract is a fancy way of saying the blurb There is a particular style and structure to follow (refer to abstract handout)
-Style, Structure
-Hand out handout

 ---